diku-dk/futhark/docs/language-reference.rst

 Function Declarations
 ---------------------

-A function declaration must specify the name name, parameters, return type, and body of the function::
+A function declaration must specify the name, parameters, return type, and body of the function::

   fun name(params...): rettype = body